Protecting orchestra player’s ears

 "As the hearing of a professional musician is central to their livelihood, it is of the greatest importance that this population are able to optimally maintain this sense throughout their career," said O'Brien3.

-If you're a musician interested in learning more about preserving your hearing, click here or call 1800 340 631 to book a FREE hearing check-up with your local HEARINGLife clinic.
+If you're a musician interested in learning more about preserving your hearing, click here or call 1800 340 631 to book a no cost* hearing check-up with your local HEARINGLife clinic.

 1University of Auckland, Hearing protection for musicians and people exposed to loud noise.
 Accessed May 21, 2015.
 Available here.